Denver Car Accident Lawyers

-Comparative fault laws can be difficult to understand.
-Whether there is a clear fault in an accident or both drivers are deemed to hold some fault, it’s always best to consult with a qualified Denver car accident lawyer to make sure you receive fair compensation.
+Comparative fault laws can be challenging to understand.
+Whether there is a clear fault in an accident or both drivers are deemed to hold some fault, it’s always best to consult with a qualified Denver personal injury lawyer to ensure you receive fair compensation.

 Common Injuries With Car Accidents

-Remember that even minor injuries can result in medical costs, missed work, and pain and suffering, so don’t think you have no chance for recovery just because you didn’t break a bone or suffer a concussion.
+Remember that even minor injuries for car accident victims can result in medical costs, missed work, emotional distress, and pain and suffering.
+You may still have a case even if you didn’t break a bone or suffer a concussion.
 If you have contusions (bruises), lacerations (cuts), or burns that require medical attention or prevent you from working, you can seek compensation.
-The same is true for whiplash, which may require ongoing chiropractic care, physical therapy, medication, and more.
+The same applies to whiplash, which may require ongoing chiropractic care, physical therapy and medication.

-Injuries that require surgical intervention are certainly eligible for compensation, as are broken bones, spinal cord injuries, traumatic brain injuries, and anything that causes lasting damage or requires ongoing care.
-You should also know that damages can go beyond physical injuries to include psychological injuries.
+Injuries that require surgical intervention are also eligible for compensation, as are broken bones, spinal cord injuries, traumatic brain injuries, and anything that causes lasting damage or requires ongoing care.
+Damages can also go beyond physical injuries to include psychological injuries.

-If you suffer mental or emotional trauma related to a car accident, you may seek damages.
-For example, some people involved in car accidents end up with PTSD, anxiety, depression, or other psychological conditions that can impact personal relationships and the ability to work.
+You may seek damages if you suffer mental or emotional trauma related to a car accident.
+For example, some people involved in car accidents develop PTSD, anxiety, depression, or other psychological conditions that can impact personal relationships and their ability to work.
 They may require ongoing therapy, medication, or other care.

-At The Paul Wilkinson Law Firm, we fight to recover compensation for all of your injuries, whether they’re physical or psychological, so you have the best chance to cover the costs of immediate and ongoing care.
+At The Paul Wilkinson Law Firm, we fight to recover compensation for all of your injuries, whether they’re physical or psychological.
+You deserve the best chance to cover the costs of immediate and ongoing care.

 The Paul Wilkinson Law Firm Fights For Your Fair Compensation

-At The Paul Wilkinson Law Firm, you won’t find just another Denver car accident attorney looking to make a quick buck off your pain and suffering.
-We care about every client, and we don’t want you to take a speedy settlement that won’t meet your needs now or in the long term.
+At The Paul Wilkinson Law Firm, you won’t find just another law firm looking to make a quick buck off your pain and suffering.
+We care about every client, and if you file a lawsuit, we don’t want you to take a speedy settlement that won’t meet your needs now or in the long term.

 Our firm will fight to get you compensation for:

-When appropriate, we’ll also seek punitive damages.
+When appropriate, we’ll also seek punitive damages from the at-fault party.
 We know a settlement can’t erase the trauma you’ve experienced.
-Still, it can at least alleviate the stress of mounting medical bills and other costs during your recovery, especially if you’re unable to work.
+Still, it can alleviate the stress of mounting medical bills and other costs during your recovery.
 We want you to receive every penny you’re due, and we go above and beyond to ensure you get it.

 If you’re involved in a car accident, you may suffer physical injury or walk away relatively unscathed, with only minor cuts and bruises.
-That said, even those who aren’t physically injured in an accident may suffer long-term effects that impact their ability to function as they did before and lead a normal life.
+Even those who aren’t physically injured in an accident may suffer long-term effects that impact their ability to function as they did before and lead a normal life.